|110A.03||WATER USER DISTRICT; ORGANIZATION.|

 Prior to being filed with the court, a map of the proposed district shall be sent by certified mail to each city with a population of 20,000 or less if the proposed district comes within one-half mile of the city's boundary, each city with a population greater than 20,000 if the proposed district comes within one mile of the city's boundary and to each existing district organized under chapter 116A or Laws 1978, chapter 744, if the new proposed district boundary comes within two miles of the existing system's boundary.

-Upon the approval of the petition and project, and the issuance and filing of the certificate of approval in the Office of the Secretary of State and filing a copy in the office of the county auditor of each county in which any lands in which the district is located, the included areas shall be part of the district.
+(b) Upon the approval of the petition, and project and the issuance and filing of the certificate of approval in the Office of the Secretary of State and filing a copy in the office of the county auditor of each county in which any lands in which the district is located, the included areas shall be part of the district.

 After the election of the board of directors members of the board to succeed those elected in the initial election provided for in section 110A.08, respectively, and to fill unexpired terms, shall be nominated and elected and shall take office in the following manner.
 One year from the date of the initial election an election shall be held to elect directors to succeed those whose terms are about to expire.
 The term of each director thus elected shall commence two weeks after the director's election and continue for three years and until a successor is elected and qualified.
 Election of directors shall be conducted as provided by section 110A.24.